Monday, July 6, 2009

 To begin this blog, here is my modern interpretation of one of my favorite receipts [recipe].
-It is easy to make, and is always among the samples for my Chocolate talk.
-Raffald's 1786:
+It is easy to make, and is always among the samples for my chocolate talks.
+Raffald's 1786 recipe is very clear and easy to make.

 CHOCOLATE PUFFS